github/docs/content/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/best-practices-for-writing-repository-security-advisories.md

 ### Specifying only one affected version

 * `= n` for the single affected version
-* Keep in mind that the `=` will not automatically include any pre-releases, alpha, or beta versions, _only_ the version specified.
+* Keep in mind that the `=` will not automatically include any public or private previews, _only_ the version specified.

 ### Common errors